A Simple Noodle Story

-A Simple Noodle Story (三枪拍案惊奇 (三槍拍案驚奇, Sānqiāng Pāi'àn Jīngqí)), internationally A Woman, a Gun and a Noodle Shop. is a 2009 film directed by Zhang Yimou.
+A Simple Noodle Story (三枪拍案惊奇 (三槍拍案驚奇, Sānqiāng Pāi'àn Jīngqí)), internationally known as A Woman, a Gun and a Noodle Shop, is a 2009 film directed by Zhang Yimou.
 Described as a cross between screwball comedy and thriller, the film stars Sun Honglei and Ni Dahong in the thriller segment while comedians Xiaoshenyang and Yan Ni star in the comedic segment.

-A Chinese remake of the 1984 American film Blood Simple, the debut of the Coen brothers, the plot transports the original film's town in Texas to a noodle shop in a small desert town in Gansu province.
+A Chinese-Hong Kong remake of the 1984 American film Blood Simple, the debut of the Coen brothers, the plot transports the original film's town in Texas to a noodle shop in a small desert town in Gansu province.
 The film has been described as a considerable departure from the director's previous works.

 Premise

 The abusive owner of a noodle shop in the desert in China plans the murder of his adulterous wife and her lover but it goes awry after various characters' intertwined stories lead to double crosses and fatalities.